Box-Toppers

 Hottest team: Braves

 The Atlanta Braves are the hottest team of the final 10 days of the season, picking up 14.5 since the previous report Sept.
 18, most of any team.
-The Braves finish with 106.0 Box-Toppers points in 2025, rising from 16th to 13th overall, their three-spot rise tied with three other teams for the biggest jump in rankings.
+The Braves finish with 106.0 Box-Toppers points in 2025, rising from 16th to 13th overall.

 The Braves picked up 7.5 Box-Toppers points by winning six of their nine games over the past 10 days and the rest by signing pitcher Charlie Morton, who had earned 7.0 points this season for the Orioles and Tigers.